 - As law enforcement, once you have performed a raid, regardless whether or not the raid was successfully, you can not raid the same property unless you have gathered new evidence that justify a police raid.

-- Law enforcement can ignore the default 10 minute NLR cooldown once upon death for raids on player owned buildings and bank robberies.
+- Law enforcement can ignore the default 10 minute NLR cooldown once upon death for all raids, excluding police department ones.
 Note that law enforcement still need to be requested by police that are still on scene, with knowledge of the specific raid or robbery in their current In-Character life, to return.
 After a player has died twice the default NLR rules go back into effect.
 In-game staff reserves the right to call off and declare a raid or robbery as failed.

 [5.2.3] Police Detective Rules

 - The detective is an undercover police deputy and may perform normal police duties.
 He's required to ID himself to deputies when requested.
 Refusal of identification is not an option.